rlowrance/tags/README.md

 My main use case for the command is around a large Org-mode file I maintain.
 That file has most of my notes in it--it's a "one big text file" (OBTF).
-Each note begins with a header.
+Each note begins with an Org-mode header, which is a line starting with a "*".
 Some of the headers have Org-mode tags in them.
 In Org-mode, a tag is sequence of characters written between colons, as in `:tag:` (which is one tag) and `:tag1:tag2:` which are two tags.
 Org-mode expects tags to